cransom/surface-pro-3-nixos/README.md

 ## Hardware buttons

 Volume and the windows key work.
-The power button initiates a shutdown rather than a suspend.

 ## Suspend